mia-platform/documentation/docs/infrastructure/self-hosted/self-hosted-requirements.md

 Cluster sizing examples:

-* 1 Mia-Platform Project with 3 Runtime Environments: 5 worker nodes (2 cores, 4 GiB RAM each).
-4 cores for Operations tools and 6 cores for your applications
 * 3 Mia-Platform Project with 3 Runtime Environments: 12 worker nodes (2 cores, 4 GiB RAM each).
 5 cores for Operations tools and 19 cores for your applications
 * 5 Mia-Platform Project with 3 Runtime Environments: 18 worker nodes (2 cores, 4 GiB RAM each).
 6 cores for Operations tools and 30 cores for your applications